kyma-project/busola/docs/extensibility/resources.md

 ### `navigation` section

 The navigation section is required and defines this resource's availability in the menu and generated url.
+The name of the menu entry as well as category it's going to be placed in are read from the translation section's `name` and `category` entries respectively.

 Available fields are:

 - **path** - path for this resource to use in the url,
 - **scope** - either `namespace` or `cluster`.

+Example:

 ```json
 {